OZahed/reflectutil/README.md

-# [WIP] typecast
+# [WIP] reflectutil
-is a repository for casting goalng data Types regarding struct field names and field types
+is a repository for casting Goalng data Types regarding struct field names and field types

-This repository is still a working in process
+This repository is still working in process